Kyagoat/ItemsRarity/README.md

 As I said above, this is my first mod and I'm trying to improve, so feel free to share criticism.

 Feel free to use or modify this mod as needed.

+This README was written by me and reviewed with the help of an AI, as English is not my first language.